 If you were here, I’d tell you how loved and needed you are.
 I would provide you with the proper resources to receive the help that you deserve.
 I would tell you that it’s more than OK for men to feel this way, and that it doesn’t make you weak.
 I would tell you that you are strong.
 I would tell you not to feel guilt.
 I would tell you that I could help you fight your demons with you.
 I would tell you that your wife and daughter need you here, and that we will get you help.

 But don’t worry, Jeremy.
 I don’t blame you for your decision.
 I’m not mad at you, and I never will be.
 I understand why you made the decision you did.
 I’m just sorry that you felt that way.
-I hope you can hear me, wherever you are, whether it’s Heaven, or “The Other Side,” or if your a ghost.
+I hope you can hear me, wherever you are, whether it’s Heaven, or “The Other Side,” or if you’re a ghost.
 Either way, know that you are truly missed, and that you will always be on my mind.

 Thank you for being a good friend and coworker, Jeremy.